demisto/content-docs/docs/tutorials/tut-setup-dev.md

 ---
 id: tut-setup-dev
-title: Set Up Your Dev Environment
+title: Setup Your Dev Environment
 ---

 Thank you for showing interest in contributing to the Cortex XSOAR content.
 We hope this experience will be easy and fun.